A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

-An $r$-process kilonova counterpart affirms that GRB\,211211A originated in a compact object merger.
+The interpretation of the near-IR excess as an $r$-process kilonova in turn implies that GRB\,211211A originated in a compact object merger.
 We briefly explore several explanations for extended gamma-ray emission following such an event.
 First, the extended emission may be explained by a relativistic wind imparted by a magnetar remnant \cite[e.g., ][]{Metzger+08_magnetarEE}.
 The progenitor may also have been a NS-black hole (BH) system.
 Tidal disruption of the NS would cause additional mass to fall back onto the remnant for several seconds following the merger and be launched in the jet, producing extended emission \cite[e.g., ][]{Metzger+10_rproc_fb,Desai+19}.
 However, we note that the moderate-sized blue component of the kilonova is not consistent with such a scenario.
 A BNS merger with a significantly asymmetric mass ratio provides a similar but alternate explanation, but may also struggle to produce sufficient blue ejecta.
 Future detections of GRBs and kilonovae in tandem with inferred properties from GW observations, which provide insight to the progenitor system's total and component masses, will elucidate the source of gamma-ray extended emission.

-The detection of a kilonova following a long GRB implies that the current NS merger rates calculated from short GRBs (e.g., \cite{fong+15}) may under-estimate the true population.
-Excluding identified EE-SGRBs (GRBs 050724A, 060505, 060614), ten long GRBs at $z<0.3$ have been accompanied by confirmed SNe to-date; there are a few additional events for which supernova signatures are either absent, or were not searched for \cite{Michalowski+18}.
-This implies that $\gtrsim$10\% of the local long GRB population could arise from mergers.
-However, the rates of both long and short GRBs in the local Universe are low, precluding firm statistics.
-Hence, it is possible that mergers related to apparently long duration GRBs may contribute significantly, both to the compact object merger rate and to $r$-process enrichment.
+The detection of a kilonova following a long GRB implies that the current NS merger rates calculated from short GRBs (e.g., \cite{fong+15}) may underestimate the true population.